tenpy/tenpy/doc/changelog/latest.rst

 -------------
 We've added a list of all papers using (and citing) TeNPy, see :doc:`/papers_using_tenpy`.
 Feel free to include your own works!

+Simplification: using the `MultiCouplingModel` is no longer necessary, just use the :class:`tenpy.models.model.CouplingModel`.

 Changelog
 ---------

 Backwards incompatible changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+- Deprecated the :class:`tenpy.models.model.MultiCouplingModel`.
+  The functionality is fully merged into the :class:`~tenpy.models.model.CouplingModel`, no need to subclass the `MultiCouplingModel` anymore.
 - The :class:`~tenpy.models.lattice.Kagome` lattice did not include all `next_next_nearest_neighbors`.
   (It had only the ones across the hexagon, missing those maiking up a bow-tie.)